Rebounding From Market Corrections and Bear Markets

 When the market goes down, your money buys more investments at cheaper prices.
 When the market goes up, you buy a lower number of investments at higher prices.
 Over time, dollar-cost averaging may lower the average cost of your investment.

 Finally, remember that investing is a long-term strategy.
 Historically, the market has tended to be more bullish than bearish.
-Concentrate on your long-term goals instead of worrying about market trends.
+Concentrate on your long-term goals instead of worrying about short-term market trends.
 This can help you navigate through the fluctuations more effectively.

 For those close to retirement or other major financial goals, it may be a good time to reevaluate your portfolio’s level of risk.
 A financial professional can help you figure out if your investments are aligned with your goals.